swisstxt/ansible-role-letsencrypt/README.md

 * letsencrypt_config_dir: The destination folder for config, certificates and keys.
 Default: /etc/letsencrypt
 * letsencrypt_work_dir: The certificate generator temp directory.
 Default: /var/lib/letsencrypt
 * letsencrypt_log_dir: Where to put log files.
 Default: /var/log/letsencrypt
-* letsencrypt_verify_tls: Use TLS when verifying certificates.
-May not always work when traffic goes through a proxy.
-Default: yes
+* letsencrypt_verify_protocols: The challenges to try when verifying a host.
+Default: tls-sni-01,http-01,dns
-* letsencrypt_listen: Specify the builtin web server port.
+* letsencrypt_listen_tls: Specify the builtin TLS server port.
 Required for domain verification.
 Can also be overriden per certificate.
 Default: 443
+* letsencrypt_listen_http: Specify the builtin HTTP server port.
+Either this or TLS must be available.
+Can also be overriden per certificate.
+Default: 80
 * letsencrypt_cron: Set to false to disable creation of a cron job.
 Default: true
 * letsencrypt_email: Specify the admin contact email address for this domain.
 Default: none; must be specified
 * letsencrypt_services: An optional list of services that should be stopped and restarted while certificates are created or renewed.
 Default: none
 * letsencrpyt_certificates: List of certificates to generate.
 Each definition must contain a name (usually the main domain) and all domains to sign for.
   Note that the target host must be reachable under all these domains.
   It is also possible to specify a separate listen port per certificate.
-Default: [ { main: ansible_fqdn, listen: <undefined>, domains: [ ] } ]
+Default: [ { main: ansible_fqdn, tls: <undefined>, http: <undefined>, domains: [ ] } ]

 Example Playbook